jinlikegold/basketball-counter/README.md

 # co9304ba3809dccf315e7d85a

+## Basketball Counter

+This is my first solo project from Scrimba's Javascript module.
+I coded this from scratch using a Figma design file.
+It's fully functional, just needs some final CSS tweaking for alignment.
+Once I have finished coding it to the specs of the design given, I may update the colors and design as well.

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜